AlexOla-NG/AIFootballPredictions/README.md

 ### Key Scripts

 - **`data_acquisition.py`**: Downloads and merges football match data from specified leagues and seasons.
-- **`data_preprocessing.py`**: Preprocesses the raw data, performs feature engineering, and selects the most relevant features.
+- **`data_preprocessing.py`**: Preprocesses the raw data, performs feature engineering (including corner feature extraction), and selects the most relevant features for both goals and corners predictions.
-- **`train_models.py`**: Trains machine learning models, performs hyperparameter tuning, and saves the best models.
+- **`train_models.py`**: Trains machine learning models for goal predictions (Over/Under 2.5), performs hyperparameter tuning, and saves the best models with feature lists.
+- **`train_corner_models.py`**: Trains machine learning models for corner predictions (Over/Under 10.5), performs hyperparameter tuning, and saves the best models with feature lists.
 - **`acquire_next_matches.py`**: Acquires the next football matches data, updates team names using a mapping file, and saves the results to a JSON file.
-- **`make_predictions.py`**: Uses the trained models to predict outcomes for upcoming matches and formats the results into a readable txt message.
+- **`make_predictions_enhanced.py`**: Uses the trained models to predict outcomes for upcoming matches and formats the results into a readable txt message (supports both goals and corners predictions).

-**Note**: it is suggested to avoid path error, to execute all the scripts in the root folder.
+**Note**: It is suggested to avoid path errors by executing all scripts from the root folder.

 ## Setup and Installation